VOLUME 13 FLIGHT STANDARDS DESIGNEES

 examination and one complete flight evaluation.
 When an examiner designation

-is renewed, the day and month will normally remain the same and only the year
+is renewed, the day and month will normally remain the same, and only the year will be changed.

-If it is acceptable in an operator’s approved training program
+Note: If it is acceptable in an operator’s approved training program

 the APM and POI must determine whether the APD/DFEE’s services have been satisfactory,